Failure of GDPR Compliance: Marriott Hotels Hit By A Data Breach Now To Pay A Fine Of £100mJuly 19, 2019Data Privacy

 According to the four government officials, they are planning to impose a fine and required investigation on those Chinese hackers working under the intelligence.
 Moreover, these four officials demanded to keep their names hidden.
 As a result, Trump administration decided to derestrict the reports to cancel the effect in case the hackers reveal the identity of US government officials.

 Marriott’s Revolutionary Steps to rebrand its name and prestige

 The Starwood program was the main reason which pushed the data breach reported in November 2018.
-Although, the number of affected individuals was brought down from 500 million to 383 million unique guests, which included unencrypted 5.25 million and 20.3 encrypted passport numbers.
+Although, the number of affected individuals brought down from 500 million to 383 million unique guests.
+Similarly, it also included unencrypted 5.25 million and 20.3 encrypted passport numbers.
 The New York Times declared this breach as one of the largest in history.
 Marriott is willing to pay for the new passports.

 No Threat – No Fret

 Seers UK helps organisations to handle the challenges of GDPR compliance.
-Our experts can help your firm with a variety of best-practice GDPR solutions, from evaluating your current state of compliance and developing a remediation roadmap, through to implementing a best-fit privacy compliance framework.
-It has a motive to help you meet your GDPR compliance objectives, by providing training courses, books, compliance toolkits, software, staff awareness training and consultancy services.
+Our experts can help your firm with a variety of best-practice GDPR solutions.
+They can evaluate your current state of compliance and developing a remediation roadmap, through to implementing a best-fit privacy compliance framework.
+It has a motive to help you meet your GDPR compliance objectives.
+Seers provides training courses, books, compliance toolkits, software, staff awareness training and consultancy services.
 Visit our professional services sector web pages for further details.